 Best Time To Visit Sydney

-January in Australia is warm spring with the touch of summer.
+January in Australia is warm spring with the touch of Sydney summer.
 This first month of the year is full of festivals, markets, theatres and so much more.
-This month of the year promises a lot of excitement in Sydney.
-This weather in Sydney in January 2019 is expected to be just the same, if not a lot more exciting.
+Sydney in January promises a lot of excitement.
+This weather in Sydney in January 2020 is expected to be just the same, if not a lot more exciting.
 If you plan on a holiday in Sydney during this month then be ready for a lot of fun-filled excitement, and the memory chip overflowing with interesting photographs.

 A large number of festivals are awaiting those who are planning a trip to Sydney.
-The year kicks off with the Sydney festival starting 9th January.
+The year kicks off with the Sydney festival starting 7th January.
 This cultural celebration will host a large number of movies and plays.
 The next in line would be the festival ‘So Frenchy So Chic’.
 It is an all women organised French-style picnic.
 It is an annual Parisian summer party that will hit its sixth year.
-You will also come across some interesting theatre festivals like the Inner West Fiesta, Chatswood Year of the pig festival, Little Darlings Night Owls Kids Film Festival and others.
-You must visit these Sydney festivals in January 2019.
+You will also come across some interesting theatre festivals like the Anthem, Sydney Comedy Festival, Invasion Fest and others.
+You must visit these Sydney festivals in January 2020.

 Knowing about some of the famous places before always comes in handy.
-So, well, why not read on to find out more!
-Here’s a list of some places that you can visit if you are going to Sydney in January 2019.
+So, well, why not read on to find out more about places one can visit in Sydney in January!
+Here’s a list of some places that you can visit if you are going to Sydney in January 2020.

 The Opera House is an important tourist spot that must not be missed.
 If you are visiting in January then be sure to take a peek at this historical monument that has been stamped by the UNESCO as an important World Heritage site.
 In this month of the year, you will be watching a number of plays that are to be held here.
 If you plan on just taking a tour then get yourself a ticket of the Sydney Opera House Guided Walking Tour.
 You can get to know about the history of the Opera House and also a behind the scenes look of this famous building.
 The ticket that you have booked yourself is a flexible one that will allow you to join any of the tours that are held at this place.